HassanKashif-pro/Frontend-Crash-Course/README.md

 ________________________
 ## React :
 React is a frontend NodeJS Framework working exeptional for frontend development.
 In todays world this is the most commonly used frotnend tool.
+* Introduction to React :
+   React is a declarative, component based library that allows developers to build reusable UI components and It follows the Virtual DOM.